httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 symmetric or asymmetric MUST NOT be reused in other protocols.
 Doing so can undermine the security guarantees of the authentication.

-Sites offering Unprompted Authentication are able to link requests that use the same key for the Authentication Schemes provided.
-However, requests are not linkable across other sites if the keys used are private to the individual sites using Unprompted Authentication.
+Origins offering Unprompted Authentication are able to link requests that use the same key for the Authentication Schemes provided.
+However, requests are not linkable across origins if the keys used are specific to the individual origins using Unprompted Authentication.

 # IANA Considerations {#iana}